Clicky

 đź‘” Hierarchical Optimization with Gurobi

 One of the first technology choices to make when setting up an optimization stack is which modeling interface to use.
 Even if we restrict our choices to Python interfaces for MIP modeling, there are lots of options to consider.
 If you use a specific solver, you can opt for its native Python interface.
 Examples include libraries like gurobipy, Fusion, highspy, or PySCIPOpt.
-This approach provides access to important solver-specific features such as lazy constraints, heuristics, and various solver settings.
-However, it can also lock you into a solver before ready for that. ...
+This approach provides access to important solver-specific features such as lazy constraints, heuristics, and various solver settings....

 November 8, 2024 Â· Ryan O'Neil